zhimin-z/speech-to-text-benchmark/README.md

 Replace `${DATASET}` with one of the supported datasets, `${DATASET_FOLDER}` with path to dataset, `${LANGUAGE}` with the target language, and `${PICOVOICE_ACCESS_KEY}` with AccessKey obtained from [Picovoice Console](https://console.picovoice.ai/).
+By default, the Cheetah English model is used.
-If benchmarking a non-English language, include `--picovoice-model-path` and replace `${PICOVOICE_MODEL_PATH}` with the path to a model file acquired from the [Cheetah Github Repo](https://github.com/Picovoice/cheetah/tree/master/lib/common/).
+For non-English languages and Cheetah Fast models replace `${PICOVOICE_MODEL_PATH}` with the path to a model file acquired from the [Cheetah Github Repo](https://github.com/Picovoice/cheetah/tree/master/lib/common/).

 ```console
 python3 benchmark.py \